DRJ31/COMP3003-Project/README.md

-# COMP3003-Project
+# COMP3003-Project: Phone Book

-This is a course project of COMP3003: Data Communications and Networking in BNU-HKBU UIC.
+This is a course project of COMP3003: Data Communications and Networking in BNU-HKBU UIC, an online yellow page for a user to query information of someone from the phone book server through a dedicated client.

 ## Build